KISS (1973-present) is a Heavy Metal band from New York, New York, USA.

 hen Wicked Lester broke up in 1972, Kiss was formed by Paul Stanley (Real Name: Paul Eisen; a.k.a.
 Star Child; guitar/vocals) and Gene Simmons (a.k.a.
 Demon; bass/vocals).

-I Was Made For Loving You was the big hit from their follow-up 1979 Dynasty.
+I Was Made For Loving You was the big hit from their follow-up 1979 Dynasty, a more disco inspired recording that yielded another platinum certification.
 On this release, session player Anton Fig, who was also present for the recording of their Unmasked release in 1980, replaced Criss.
 Eric Carr, however, assumed the seat on a more permanent arrangement thereafter.
-Music From The Elder (1981) was Carr's debut that saw Kiss' style changing from the old.
+Music From The Elder (1981), a concept album featuring medieval style horns, strings, harps, and synthesizers, was Carr's debut that saw Kiss' style changing from the old.
 In the end, this new marketing bent ended off being an ill-advised venture.
 Frehley left unhappy with this new direction and was replaced by Vinnie Vincent.
 Creatures Of The Night (1982) was a back to basics approach to their music, but it failed to win the ears of the audience as they wanted despite making top 50.

 During the 1980s they would engage in various soundtracks and compilations.
 Tragedy struck them, however, after the Hot In The Shade (1989) release for a few months later, in 1990, Carr died due to heart problems complicated by cancer.
 Shaken but not stirred, as James Bond would say, they continued on with Eric Singer on drums, and in 1992 they came back with a vengeance on the Revenge LP, making top 10 on both sides of the "pond", determined to show the newbees who the teacher really was.